ichensky/simple-neural-network/README.md

 # Simple neural network in C#

 A simple neural network has one `hidden layer`.
-In this example, it is trained on MNIST images to be able to recognize digits.
+In this example, it is trained on MNIST images to be able to recognize hand-written digits.

 MNIST image stored in csv
 [7, 0, 0,...., 198, 255,...0,]